Simsbury Department of Continuing Education

 This year, Simsbury’s CT Arts Administrators Advocate (CAAA) award went to Department of Continuing Education Dave Krum and Simsbury Friends for Music President Elisabeth Hodson.
 A breakfast was held on May 9th at the State Capitol in honor of these two individuals’ support for music and the visual and performing arts.

-During July 8-12, 2019, SHS teacher of Engineering David Salonia and his team presents a fun and educational program called CAMP INVENTION, designed for children entering grades 1-6.
+During July 8-12, 2019, SHS teacher of Engineering David Salonia and his team presented a fun and educational program called CAMP INVENTION, designed for children entering grades 1-6.
 Check out the flyer for info on Camp Invention!
 Information for next year will be posted here as soon as it is available, so please check back!

 - Adult Education

 - Simsbury Enrichment & Extended Day (SEED)

 - Virtual High School

 Summer 2019 Adult ESOL Classes flyer Classes begin Monday, June 25th